soudis/pariti/README.md

-# Shary - Money Sharing App
+# Parity - Money Sharing App

 A modern money sharing app for groups and friends, built with Next.js, TypeScript, and Prisma.